suchanek/repo_vis/README.md

 - **Fibonacci Sphere Distribution**: Classes are positioned using the Fibonacci sphere algorithm, which creates nearly uniform point distributions on a sphere's surface, ensuring optimal spacing even with large numbers of elements.

-- **Fibonacci Annulus for Functions**: Functions are arranged in a ring-shaped region (annulus) using a Fibonacci spiral algorithm.
-This creates a clear visual distinction between functions and classes, with functions positioned in a flat disk with inner radius of 1.25× the package radius.
+- **Fibonacci Sphere for Functions**: Functions are positioned on a separate Fibonacci sphere with radius of 1.25× the package radius (scaled based on function count).
+This creates a clear visual distinction between functions and classes.

 - **Hierarchical Positioning**:
   - Package center serves as the origin (0,0,0)
   - Classes orbit around the package in a spherical arrangement
   - Methods orbit their parent classes in smaller spheres
-  - Functions form a spiral pattern in an annular disk around the package
+  - Functions are positioned on a separate sphere with a larger radius than the classes

 #### Mesh Generation & Rendering